tsbrett99/ENGM-4620-Project-1/README.md

 * Pandas 2.1.3 (`pip install pandas` in your terminal)

 # Running the Application
 No database is required for this program.
-To use it properly, run `main.py` in your IDE.
+To use it properly, run `main.py` in your IDE or terminal after ensuring the required versions of Python and Pandas are installed.
 Select '1' or '2' based on which tool you are trying to run, and input the values based on the questions asked.
 Entering an invalid value will require re-entry of the data.

 # Suggested Inputs
 The calculator is meant to work with any valid inputs, but for those unfamilliar with real estate values these example numbers work well: